sanyassyed/sf_eviction/README.md

         # dbt build --var 'is_test_run: false'
         ```
 * COMMIT-SYNC & MERGING
-    - Use this button for version control.
+    - Use the  `commit & sync` button for version control.
     - This will commit and push the code to the `develop_dbt` branch
-    - For it to be merged with the `MAIN/MASTER` branch you will have to use the `Create a Pull request on Git`
+    - To merge the `develop_dbt` branch with the `MAIN/MASTER` branch you will have to use the `Create a Pull request on Git`

 * PRODUCTION
     -